voussoir/etiquette/README.md

 ### Setting up

 <details><summary><strong>Click to view setup instructions</strong></summary>

-I have not made a setup.py yet.
-So I use a filesystem junction / symlink to make etiquette appear in my python lib folder.
+First, use `pip install -r requirements.txt`.
+If you think you may have an older version of my voussoirkit, I'd also recommend `pip install voussoirkit --upgrade`.

+As you'll see below, Etiquette has a core backend package and multiple frontends that use it.
+These frontend applications will use `import etiquette` to access the backend code.
+Therefore, the `etiquette` package needs to be in the right place for Python to find it for `import`.

+Normally, Python packages use a setup.py to do this automatically.
+But I like running directly out of the git repository so I haven't made a setup.py yet.

 <details><summary><strong>Setting up via symlink</strong></summary>

 - The repository you're looking at right now is `D:\Git\Etiquette` or `/Git/Etiquette`.
 The toplevel `etiquette` folder is the main package.
 We want this package to be a child of our existing lib directory.
+So, we're going to put a symlink inside our Python lib folder that actually points to the code folder in this repository.
 - The easiest way to find your lib path is `python -c "import os; print(os)"`.
+You should see something like `<module 'os' from 'C:\Python36\Lib\os.py'>` or `<module 'os' from '/usr/local/lib/python3.6/os.py'>`
 - Make the junction or symlink:

   Windows: `mklink /J fakepath realpath`